 Auckland International Airport is the 12th best airport in the world and New Zealand’s busiest airport.
 It facilitates domestic, regional, and international flights.
-Auckland Airport is just 21-km south of the city centre.
+Auckland Airport is just 21-km south of the city center.
 During the winter season, flights may suffer a delay because of dense fog.
 However, most flights are generally on time.

 If you’re already in New Zealand, but want to bus to Auckland, the best bus options are the GreatSights or the InterCity bus.
 These buses operate from the InterCity Sky City Bus Terminal.
-If you’re travelling from other towns to Auckland, other bus options you can consider include Manaus and Northliner – both of which are regional carrier bus services which operate between Wellington, Hamilton, Taupo, and Auckland.
+If you’re traveling from other towns to Auckland, other bus options you can consider include Manaus and Northliner – both of which are regional carrier bus services which operate between Wellington, Hamilton, Taupo, and Auckland.
 The roads are in excellent condition so there should be no worry about road safety.
 The only cautionary word is to check the weather forecast before setting off as flash floods are not uncommon in this part of the world.

 If you’re in another town in New Zealand, it’s possible to get to Auckland by train too.
 Between Wellington and Britomart Transport Centre (Central Auckland), the 681km track facilitates the famous Overlander Train.
 The train ride between Wellington and Auckland is approximately 12 hours long.
 For those who would love to see the regional landscape, the train is the best option because it passes through mountains, farmland, and coastline.
 It’s probably one of the best ways to get to Auckland which allows you to sight-see as well.